-When there is a non-zero correlation between (relative) supply and redistributive shocks, the equilibrium portfolio is given by equation (36) in the Appendix.
+When there is a nonzero correlation between (relative) supply and redistributive shocks, the equilibrium portfolio is given by equation (36) in the appendix.
 As in the zero-correlation case, stock holdings can again be decomposed into four terms that capture different diversification/hedging motives, but these terms are now more complex.
-The real exchange rate hedging motive (see second term in (36)) becomes stronger.
-Intuitively, the covariance between equity returns and output is higher when output is positively correlated with the capital share; as a result, the covariance between the real exchange rate and equity returns is lower (when $\phi > 1$), which pushes towards less equity home bias21.
-Also, with a procyclical capital share, wages are more stable, which dampens the incentive to hedge wage fluctuations through the holding of domestic stocks (see the third term in (36)).
+The real exchange rate hedging motive (see second term in [36]) becomes stronger.
+Intuitively, the covariance between equity returns and output is higher when output is positively correlated with the capital share; as a result, the covariance between the real exchange rate and equity returns is lower

+(when $\phi > 1$ ), which pushes toward less equity home bias.
+Also, with a procyclical capital share, wages are more stable, which dampens the incentive to hedge wage fluctuations through the holding of domestic stocks (see the third term in [36]).

-This helps to understand why a positive correlation between shocks reduces somewhat the degree of equity home bias, as can be seen from table 3, where we consider model variants in which the correlation between (relative) supply and capital share shocks are set at 0, 0.2 and 0.4, respectively (Table 3 assumes $\phi = 1.5$ and $\sigma{\Psi} = 2\%$; all remaining parameters are set at the same values as in table 2).
-For example, when the shock correlation is 0.2 (the mean empirical correlation for G7 countries), then 68% of stocks are held locally (compared to 75% in the zero-correlation case).
+This helps to understand why a positive correlation between shocks reduces somewhat the degree of equity home bias, as can be seen from table 5.3, where we consider model variants in which the correlation between (relative) supply and capital share shocks are set at 0, 0.2, and 0.4, respectively.
+(Table 5.3 assumes $\phi = 1.5$ and $\sigma{\Psi} = 2\%$ ; all remaining parameters are set at the same values as in table 5.2.)
+For example, when the shock correlation is 0.2 (the mean empirical correlation for G7 countries), then 68 percent of stocks are held locally (compared to 75 percent in the zero-correlation case).

-The predicted Foreign Currency Position $(FCP = (1 - S)\bar{k} - b)$ remains positive which is consistent with the data.
+The predicted Foreign Currency Position ( $FCP = (1 - S) \overline{k} - b$ ) remains positive, which is consistent with the data.
 In fact, FCP tends to be larger, the higher the correlation between output and capital share shocks; this mainly reflects the fact that equity home bias is lower when the correlation is higher.